deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 * You are *not* responsible for posting the week of Thanksgiving . . .

-* . . . but you *are* responsible for posting during finals week as you finish up your [Final Reflection](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/final-reflection).
+* . . . or the week of finals.
+Your last tweets should be submitted to me by 11:59 pm on Friday, December 11th.

 _____